ENPH SHAREHOLDER UPDATE: Bronstein, Gewirtz & Grossman, LLC Reminds Shareholders With Losses Exceeding $250K of Class Action Against Enphase Energy, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, July 28, 2020 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against Enphase Energy, Inc. ("Enphase" or "the Company") (NASDAQ: ENPH) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Enphase securities between February 26, 2019 and June 17, 2020, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/enph.
+NEW YORK, Aug.
+04, 2020 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against Enphase Energy, Inc.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.